ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 ### Device Management Client

-You do not need to manually port Device Management Client; when the above components are ported, you should be ready to [demo the Connect and Update functionalities of the Device Management Client](https://cloud.mbed.com/guides/connect-device-to-pelion).
+You do not need to manually port Device Management Client; when the above modules are ported, you should be ready to [demo the Connect and Update functionalities of the Device Management Client](https://cloud.mbed.com/guides/connect-device-to-pelion).

-### Other HAL Components (Optional)
+### Other HAL modules (Optional)

-You are now ready to port any other HAL components that your use case and MCU require.
-These components are covered in the rest of this document.
+You are now ready to port any other HAL modules that your use case and MCU require.
+These modules are covered in the rest of this document.